 What I’ve already said: Not all borrowing is appropriative.
 Only borrowing by a dominating culture from a dominated culture is.
 And even then, we in dominant societies can still borrow from dominated cultures without being appropriative.
 Kuo’s entire article was about how in fact to do that—a fact that went completely over Coyne’s head.
 So Dawkins’ meme makes no sense.
 It only shows how ignorant he is of the very concept he is ineptly trying to mock.

 Look.
 I get it.
 Once back in college a discussion was had of having a library case display multiculturalism and someone joked that American culture could be represented in it by a McDonald’s coke and fries, and I quipped that no, the light bulb illuminating the case and the electricity running through it will do well enough.
 It can be annoying to hear it suggested that your culture isn’t the awesome source of everything awesome.
 But they weren’t wrong.
 We gave the world the American mass market corporation, which has crept across the earth like a fungus.
 And that does make me cringe.
 Sorry, world.
 But neither was I wrong.
 We did give the world electricity and the light bulb.
 Which is awesome.
 But not everything awesome came from us.
 And not everything that came from us is awesome.
 (I really do apologize for the KKK.
-Our bad. … Oh, right, and the genocide thing.)
+Our bad. … Oh, right, and the genocide thing.
+And all the other stuff.)

 Rebecca Watson published a rebuttal to this silly meme in A Thorough Debunking of Dawkins’ Racist Retweet.
 She missed the broader observation that I just made: that actually, this shows Dawkins doesn’t even know what cultural appropriation is.
 She instead went after the particulars of the included items on his list of “awesome things” that people have to thank Western culture for.
 Though she accepted his framing (a common mistake in debate), and thus missed some real zingers she could have lobbed at him, like ahem, how many of the things Dawkins credits to Western civilization were built on algebra.
 Or that even our number system comes from India.